 Use both Direct Ferries (for ferries) and Bookaway (for buses & ground transport) to find all options of getting to Italy from Croatia.

 Check out also Vueling and Croatia Airlines websites, to see all available flights between these two countries.

 Reaching Italy from Dubrovnik is pretty easy.
 There are connections between several Italian cities and this Croatian city in the south.
 Croatia Airlines flies to Rome (via Split and Zagreb) throughout the year, while Vueling Airlines has direct flights from April until end of October.

-EasyJet flies from Dubrovnik to Milan and Naples only during the summer season.
-With Volotea you can travel from Dubrovnik to three Italian destinations - Bari, Milan and Venice but again only in the summer.
+EasyJet flies from Dubrovnik to Naples (end of March until end of October).
+With Volotea you can travel from Dubrovnik to Bari, but again only in the summer.

 On the same route you can also travel with SNAV with ferry services available from the end of March until the beginning of November.
-Italian ferry operator GS Travel offers crossings between Hvar and the port of Termoli in Molise region.
-The service, which is operated by modern passenger catamaran is available only during the summer.
+For the latest sailing schedule, prices and booking visit DIRECT FERRIES.

 Reaching Italy from Istria is very easy, since this peninsula is situated just across from the Italian coast.
 One of the most popular ports of the Mediterranean, Venice, has boat connections to the Istrian ports of Umag, Rovinj, Porec and Pula.
-These routes are operated by two companies - Venezia Lines and Atlas Kompas.
+These routes are operated by two companies - Venezia Lines and Kompas.
 Both services are available from May until October.

 If you are travelling from Istria to Trieste, you can take a catamaran run by Trieste Lines (to Pula or Rovinj), or daily buses run by several bus companies (FILS, Brioni, Crnja Tours).